Skip to content

 Scammers are pretending to be World Relief staff members.
 To protect yourself from scams, be vigilant about suspicious emails, texts, calls, or websites.

-Together with you, World Relief is boldly responding, inspired by the audacious belief that human flourishing is possible — even in the midst of chaos and devastation.
+Together with you, World Relief is boldly responding, inspired by the audacious belief that human flourishing is possible — even in the midst of crisis.

 Donation frequency: MonthlyOnce